-Through the Ability to Benefit (ATB) program at Southwest Tech, students pursuing their GED/HSED can now enroll in an ATB-eligible Southwest Tech program at the same time.
-The Ability to Benefit program assists students who are enrolled in both a program and working toward their GED/HSED in a pathway to receive financial aid.
-For more information, please contact the Director of Special Populations at 608- 822-2658.
+Through the Ability to Benefit (ATB) program at Southwest Tech, students working toward their GED or HSED can also enroll in an eligible Southwest Tech program at the same time.
+This pathway allows students to receive financial aid while pursuing both goals.
+To learn more, contact the Director of Adult Education and Student Success at 608-822-2658.